The Witch: Part 1. The Subversion: Plot

 Dr. Baek explains that she created Ja-yoon, genetically modifying her to have superpowers.
 Ja-yoon's headaches are a symptom of a disease that will kill her without proper treatment.
 She has her injected with a blue serum that will stop the disease for a month, leaving Ja-yoon dependent on new doses.
 After the injection, Ja-yoon's demeanor changes and she reveals the truth - she never lost her memory and has always known what she is.
-After visiting a doctor by herself, and being told that without a bone marrow transplant by a blood relative, she only has a few months left to live, she decided to track down Dr. Baek for the cure.
+After visiting a doctor by herself and being told that without a bone marrow transplant from a blood relative, she only has a few months left to live, she decided to track down Dr. Baek for the cure.
 Not knowing how to find her, she purposefully revealed her abilities during the audition to draw the attention of her creators.

 With the serum restoring her to full strength, Ja-yoon escapes her bonds and kills her guards.
 Holding Dr. Baek at gunpoint she demands to know where the serum is produced.
 It is around this time that Mr. Choi comes, having heard about Ja-yoon, but she kills him with ease.
-She defeats Nobleman but Dr. Baek is killed during the chaos.
+She defeats the Nobleman but Dr. Baek is killed during the chaos.
 Ja-yoon burns the building down and visits her parents, providing her father with some of the serum to give her mother to help slow the spread of her dementia.
 Her father alludes to always having known what Ja-yoon could do.

 Three months later, Ja-yoon appears in the home of Dr. Baek's twin sister.
 She gives her more vials of the serum.
 A mysterious young woman, whose face is covered in scars, approaches Ja-yoon but Ja-yoon threatens to kill her if she touches her and the screen goes to black.